briana-li/sentiment-analysis-of-lyrics/README.md

 These codes are used in "credentials.ini" and "songs.py"

+## Data Collection ##
+To collect the data, run
+Markup :  `code("python3 songs.py")`

+to collect the lyrics of the top 10 songs from the artists listed in the "config.py" file.
+This class uses the search function from "search.py" which is a [python wrapper] for getting the lyrics from the Genius API.
+It essentially can accept the name of an artist, and then return urls of the lyrics for songs by that artist.
+I then used BeautifulSoup to find the "lyrics" html tag from Genius.com.
+I also did some basic data cleaning to get rid of words like "Chorus" and "Verse 1"

+## Analyze Text Using Wordclouds ##

+## Sentiment Analysis ##

 Challenges: I had some difficulty figuring out how to extract the lyrics from the Genius API.